CWP: Instance complexity weighted channel-wise soft masks for network pruning

-In the pruning stage, for different baseline, we train on different datasets for 30 epochs with a learning rate of 0.01 and multiply the learning rate by 0.1 after every 5 epochs.
-The pruned networks were fine-tuned with same parameters as used in training baselines, except that the initial learning rate was set to 0.01.
-All experiments were conducted on one RTX TITAN GPU by PyTorch.
+In the pruning stage, for different baselines we train on different datasets for 30 epochs with a learning rate of 0.01 and multiply the learning rate by 0.1 after every 5 epochs.
+The pruned networks are fine-tuned with the same parameters as used in training the baselines, except that the initial learning rate is set to 0.01.
+We conduct 5 rounds of experiments for each experimental setup to check robustness of the pruning results.
+The models are implemented in PyTorch and all experiments are executed on a RTX TITAN GPU.

-\textbf{Hyperparameter:} During pruning process, we set two hyper-parameters $\lambda_3$ and $\lambda_4$ to achieve target FLOPs reduction rate.
-In our experiments, we set $\lambda_3$ to 0.001 and $\lambda_4$ to a value in the range of [1, 20] on CIFAR-10 and CIFAR-100.
-We set $\lambda_3$ to 0.001 and explore $\lambda_4$ in [20, 80] for target FLOPs reduction on ImageNet.
+\textbf{Hyperparameter:} During pruning procedure, we set the two hyper-parameters $\lambda_3$ and $\lambda_4$ to achieve target FLOPs reduction rate.
+On CIFAR-10 and CIFAR-100 datasets, we fix the value of $\lambda_3$ to 0.001, then explore the value of $\lambda_4$ in range of [1, 20] to reach the target FLOPs reduction rate.
+On ImageNet dataset, we also set $\lambda_3$ to 0.001 and search $\lambda_4$ in [20, 80] to get target FLOPs reduction rate.